Okurimono - An interview with director Laurence Lévesque

 The press kit interview with director Laurence Lévesque was carried out for NOISE FILM & TV ahead of the film's world premiere at Visions du Réel 2024.
 Image credit: Okurimono, Laurence Lévesque.

-What does ‘Okurimono’ signify?
+What does ‘Okurimono’ mean?

-LL: ‘Okurimono’ is a Japanese word that translates as ‘a gift’, ‘a precious gift’, which in this case we take to mean ‘heritage’ or a gift that we leave behind when we die.
+LL: ‘Okurimono’ is a Japanese word that translates as ‘a precious gift’, which in this case we take to mean ‘heritage’ or a gift that we leave behind when we die.
 We wrote it in Japanese using hiragana, and not kanji, to avoid an implied connection to the material world.
-By choosing to write it in hiragana, we sought to accentuate the intangibility of gifts honoring life, which can be found anywhere, in memories or in nature.
+By choosing to write it in hiragana, we wanted to accentuate the intangibility of gifts honoring life, which can be found anywhere, in memories or in nature.

 How did the idea for the film come about?
 When did you meet Noriko?